 If you hear a faucet or flush leaking, ask your child to investigate which faucet it is and turn it off tightly.
 You can also make a fun experiment out of this to motivate your child, by filling the flush tank with some coloured water and if the water in the pot turns coloured without flushing, you have detected the leakage.

 A single flush can waste up to 5 gallons of water.
-Teach your child to use bin to throw away things like issues or cut nails rather than flushing every time
+Teach your child to use bin to throw away things like tissues or cut nails rather than flushing every time.

 Start a garden together.